modernmt/modernmt/README.md

 With this project we want to give our contribution to the evolution of machine translation toward singularity.
 We want to consolidate the current state of the art into a single easy to use product, evolve it and keeping it an open to integrate the greatest opportunities in machine intelligence like deep learning.

-To achieve our goals we need a better MT technology that is able to extract more from data, adapt to context and easy to deploy.
+To achieve our goals we need a better MT technology that is able to extract more from data, adapt to context and be easy to deploy.
 We know that the challenge is big, but the reward is potentially so big that we think it is worth trying hard.

-## About MMT
+## About ModernMT
-MMT is a context-aware, incremental and distributed general purpose Neural Machine Translation technology.
-MMT is:
+ModernMT is a context-aware, incremental and distributed general purpose Neural Machine Translation technology based on **Tensorflow Transformer model**.
+ModernMT is:
-- Simple to use, fast to train, and easy to scale with respect to domains, data, and users.
+- Easy to use and scale with respect to domains, data, and users.
 - Trained by pooling all available projects/customers data and translation memories in one folder.
 - Queried by providing the sentence to be translated and optionally some context text.

-MMT's goal is to deliver the quality of multiple custom engines by adapting on the fly to the provided context.
+ModernMT goal is to deliver the quality of multiple custom engines by adapting on the fly to the provided context.

 You can find more information on: http://www.modernmt.eu

-## About this Release
-Release for Ubuntu 16.04

-This release strongly improves our **Adaptive Neural MT engine**.
-In addition to the fast Phrase-Based engine, you can now create  a neural engine with the same simplicity, starting from a collection of line aligned parallel data or TMX files; the engine will be accessible via a [REST API](https://github.com/ModernMT/MMT/wiki/API-Documentation).
-It also lets you create an MT cluster where identical engines on different machines cooperate in order to increase the system speed and fault tolerance.

-## Your first translation with MMT
+## Your first translation with ModernMT

 ### Installation